 Our future growth depends on our ability to compete effectively in Bitcoin transaction-related services.
 For example, if our products and services do not offer competitive features and functionalities or if we do not keep up with technological advances, we may lose users to our competitors, which could adversely affect our business, financial condition and results of operations.
 In addition, if we fail to charge our users comparable and appropriate transaction and other fees relative to our competitors, users may not use our services, which could adversely affect our business, financial condition and results of operations.
-In addition, could adversely affect our business, financial condition and results of operations.
 For example, transaction volume, where we face intense competition, could be adversely affected by pricing pressures between our services and those of some of our competitors, which could reduce the markup at which we sell Bitcoin to users and the separate flat transaction fee that we charge and adversely affect our financial condition and results of operations.
-We have the ability to implement fee adjustments from time in response to competition and other factors.
-Fee reductions could adversely affect our financial condition and results of operations in the short-term and may also adversely affect our financial condition and results of operations in the long-term if transaction volumes do not increase sufficiently in response.
+We have the ability to implement fee adjustments from time to time in response to competition and other factors.
+Fee reductions could adversely affect our financial condition and results of operations in the short-term and may also adversely affect our financial condition and results of operations in the short-term and may also cryptocurrency-related services in the future as cryptocurrencies gain adoption.
+Our current and potential competitors may establish cooperative relationships among themselves or with third parties that may further enhance their resources.

 Many innovative start-up companies and larger companies have made, and continue to make, significant investments in research and development, and we expect these companies to continue to develop similar or superior products and technologies that compete with our products and services.
-Further, more traditional financial and non-financial services businesses may choose to offer cryptocurrency-related services in the future as cryptocurrencies gain adoption.
-Our current and potential competitors may establish cooperative relationships among themselves or with third parties that may further enhance their resources.
+Further, more traditional financial and non-financial services businesses may choose to offer